CSE232-MSU/CSE232/labs/lab03.md

 Run the above command, and confirm the the "other" folder no longer exists, and that there's now an "other2" folder present.
 Be sure your working directory is the "start" folder.

-The `mv` command is often used to rename directories and folders.
+The `mv` command should be used when you want to rename directories.

 ### `rm`